Environmental Pollution

 Solid Waste Management Techniques - Composting, Open Dumping, Sanitary Landfill and Incineration/Waste to Energy Plants

-Solid Waste Management Technique Technique Explained and Features
+Solid Waste Management Technique | Technique Explained and Features |

-Composting Biochemical process in which organic waste like kitchen waste decomposes to a rich, soil-like material.
+Composting | Biochemical process in which organic waste like kitchen waste decomposes to a rich, soil-like material.

-Involves rapid partial decomposition of most solid organic waste by aerobic organisms.
+Involves rapid partial decomposition of most solid organic waste by aerobic organisms. |

+Open Dumps/Landfill | Landfills in which refused is piled up without any cover or protection.
 Can cause fire-outbreaks due to methane emissions; contribute to air and water pollution; provide breeding ground for pests.
+Remains the most common method of waste disposal in developing countries like India. |

-Sanitary Landfill The wastes are confined to a specific dump area which is isolated from the surroundings by a cover.
+Sanitary Landfill | The wastes are confined to a specific dump area which is isolated from the surroundings by a cover.
+Covering the waste minimizes the surface water seeping into and gas escaping from the waste.
+Produces hazards like leachate and methane gas. |

-Incineration or Waste to Energy Plants (see below for types of Incineration) The waste is burned at very high temperatures (900-1000°C) which consumes all combustible material leaving only ash and non-combustibles.
+Incineration or Waste to Energy Plants (see below for types of Incineration) | The waste is burned at very high temperatures (900-1000°C) which consumes all combustible material leaving only ash and non-combustibles.
 Whatever is not burned is disposed off in a landfill.
+Large amount of heat generated from refuse burning is used to generate electric power.
+Produces air pollution, toxic ash and dioxin. |

 Leachate - It is a noxious, mineralised liquid formed if waste buried in a landfill comes in contact with rainwater percolating down from the surface or with sub-surface groundwater.
 Upon such contact, an aqueous solution containing disease causing bacteria and other hazardous chemicals is formed.
 This can pollute the groundwater through downward percolation or the surface water through overland runoff into rivers.
 To prevent this, modern landfills are lined at the bottom with multiple barriers like clay and plastic liners.